dbanetto/uni/small_world/report.md

 It has not been fully proven by GNATProve for the bugs or error encountered above.
 All contracts have been made to the best guess I can make without being able to run them.

-The proofs given are probably not complete and not run, I have done some whiteboard walk through of the key proofs, such as `Has_Path` and `Distance_Between`
+The proofs given are probably not complete and have not been checked, I have done some whiteboard walk through of the key proofs, such as `Has_Path` and `Distance_Between`

 For the sub-programs that do require pre-conditions they are also programmed to be robust when they are not met.